Preventing and Combatting Identity-Based Hate and Violence in LA County

 LA County Community Safety Resource Guide

 Compiled by the Anti-Racism, Diversity, and Inclusion (ARDI) Initiative, this guide serves as a resource for communities to help address identity-based hate and violence.
 The County of Los Angeles invests in a wide spectrum of programs, services, and initiatives to ensure the safety and well-being of all its residents.
 In this guide, we share both County of Los Angeles and external resources which may be especially relevant to individuals and communities who have experienced or been impacted by identity-based hate and violence.
-To view and download the guide, click the button below.
+To view and download the guide, click the button above.